-Network forensics aims to understand/reconstruct events from network communication, which often requires expert knowledge (interpreting the low-level network protocols in order to see the big picture) [3].
-To eliminate some of the complexity, adequate tools are essential [12, 13].
-Specifically, tools should support investigators by summarizing, clustering and highlighting relevant information [1], e.g., provide contents of transmitted files, extract user credentials or perform analysis and visualize the data in an easily understandable form.
-While there are many different network forensic analysis tools [33] out there (details discussed in the upcoming sections), their functionalities, capabilities, and usability are not keeping up with traditional forensics toolkits [3] such as EnCase or The Sleuth Kit (TSK) & Autopsy.
+Network forensics aims to understand/reconstruct events from network communication, which often requires expert knowledge (interpreting the low-level network protocols in order to see the big picture) (Casey, 2004).
+To eliminate some of the complexity, adequate tools are essential (Garfinkel, 2010; Harichandran et al., 2016).
+Specifically, tools should support investigators by summarizing, clustering and highlighting relevant information (Beebe, 2009), e.g., provide contents of transmitted files, extract user credentials or perform analysis and visualize the data in an easily understandable form.
+While there are many different network forensic analysis tools (Pilli et al., 2010) out there (details discussed in the upcoming sections), their functionalities, capabilities, and usability are not keeping up with traditional forensics toolkits (Casey, 2004) such as EnCase, 2020 or The Sleuth Kit (TSK) & Autopsy, 2020.

-Thematic classification: While network forensics and cloud forensics are related, the latter one is usually more complex, e.g., it may involve Software Defined Networking (SDN, [23]) which comes with additional evidence such as Logfiles from the SDN controller, compute nodes or cloud controller [40].
-These networks also use state-of-the-art networking technology (100-400 Gbps) that cannot be monitored without hardware acceleration (typically FPGA), and even then, only selected flows can be fully captured [18] and used for further, detailed examination.
-Gadget Detective is intended for network forensic analysis and visualization on a PC and does not compete with these tools, but uses them to filter and capture data.
+Thematic classification: While network forensics and cloud forensics are related, the latter one is usually more complex, e.g., it may involve Software Defined Networking (SDN (McKeown et al., 2008)) which comes with additional evidence such as Logfiles from the SDN controller, compute nodes or cloud controller

+(Spiekermann et al., 2017).
+These networks also use state-of-the-art networking technology (100-400 Gbps) that cannot be monitored without hardware acceleration (typically FPGA), and even then, only selected flows can be fully captured (Kekely et al., 2016) and used for further, detailed examination.
+Netfox Detective is intended for network forensic analysis and visualization on a PC and does not compete with these tools, but uses them to filter and capture data.